7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 5. Best Panel: LightStim ProPanel

 Once again, LightStim gets Kopelman’s recommendation for general skin concerns.
 The LightStim ProPanel ($6,500) is a professional-grade device with three models designed to target wrinkles, acne, or pain.
-Its large treatment head delivers consistent output across broader areas like the torso, back, or legs, making it a strong choice for larger-area concerns.
+Its large treatment head delivers consistent output across broader areas, such as the torso, back, or legs, making it a strong choice for larger-area concerns.
 Typical sessions last 10 to 20 minutes, a few times per week.

-It’s also FDA-cleared and built with thermal control for comfort, making it one of the strongest red light therapy at-home treatments.
+It’s also FDA-cleared and built with thermal control for comfort, making it one of the strongest red light devices for at-home treatments.

 Affordable vs. Premium: What You Gain as You Spend More